Dermadry review

 4. I find it oddly pleasant (and not painful) to use

-Using Dermadry is an interesting experience.
+Using an iontophoresis machine is an interesting experience.
 I would describe it as a tingling sensation, along with some pulsing when the device alternates the polarity of the current.

 As with all things, follow the instructions for use.
 I’ve been doing so since day one, and I’ve never had an issue.
 I would even say it’s pleasant to use.